 To remove or not to remove an elected president

-The trial in the Senate began in January 1999 presided by Chief Justice William Rehnquist.
-13 members of the House Judiciary Committee served as prosecutors, and 8 senators in the defense team.
+The trial in the Senate began in January 1999.
+It was presided by Chief Justice William Rehnquist.
+13 members of the House Judiciary Committee served as prosecutors, and 8 senators were in the defense team.

 The defense won.
-In February all the Democrats voted ‘not guilty’ -Clinton is a Democrat-.
-So did 10 Republican senators.
-The 67 votes required to remove him were not reached.
+In February, all the Democrats voted ‘not guilty’ -Clinton is a Democrat-.
+10 Republican senators also acquitted him.
+So the 67 votes required to remove him were not reached.

 The aftermath of Bill Clinton’s impeachment trial